ray155093/azure-docs.zh-tw/articles/security/security-storage-overview.md

 <properties
-   pageTitle="Azure 儲存體安全性概觀 | Microsoft Azure"
-   description=" Azure 儲存體是現代應用程式的雲端儲存體解決方案，這些應用程式仰賴持續性、可用性和可調整性來滿足其客戶的需求。本文提供可用於 Azure 儲存體的核心 Azure 安全性功能概觀。" services="security" documentationCenter="na"
-   authors="TerryLanfear"
+   pageTitle="Azure Storage Security Overview | Microsoft Azure" description=" Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.
+This article provides an overview of the core Azure security features that can be used with Azure Storage. " services="security" documentationCenter="na" authors="TerryLanfear"